MicrosoftDocs/azure-dev-docs/java/build-and-push-images-to-azure-container-registry-using-maven-and-jib.md

 ms.date: 02/11/2019
 ---

-# Tutorial: use Maven and Jib to build container images and push to Azure Container Registry
+# Tutorial: Build and push Java container images to Azure Container Registry

 This tutorial shows you how to build a containerized Java app and push it to Azure Container Registry using the Maven Jib plugin.